Quemmies3/Quemmies3/README.md

 - 👋 Hi, I’m @Quemmies3
 - 👀 I’m interested in coding
-- 🌱 I’m a saoftware developer
+- 🌱 I’m a Software developer
 - 💞️ I’m looking to collaborate on website developments.
 - 📫 How to reach me: send a message.